ephios-dev/ephios/docs/admin/deployment/manual/index.rst

     $ source /home/ephios/venv/bin/activate
     $ python -m ephios createsuperuser

 You should now secure your installation.
-Try starting with the tips below.
+Try starting with the tips in the security section.

 To install a plugin install them via pip: